Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Methodology

-In the proposed method that we employ, the generalized random forest (GRF) from on \citet{Athey2019}, the random forest split criterion is adapted to mimic the task of quantile regression rather than minimizing a standard mean squared loss criterion for mean regression tasks.
+In our suggested methodology we rely on the generalized random forest (GRF) from \citet{Athey2019}.
+In this technique, the random forest split criterion is adapted to mimic the task of quantile regression rather than minimizing a standard mean squared loss criterion for mean regression tasks.
 Intuitively, the splits in each leaf are conducted by minimizing the Gini-loss, which separates the returns $r_t$ as best as possible at different quantiles.
-To transform the minimizing problem in the splits into a classification task, the response variable $r_t$ is transformed in each split to obtain pseudo-outcomes $\rho_t=\sum_{k=1}^K 1\{r_t>\theta_k \}$, where $\Theta=(\theta_{q_1},\dots,\theta_{q_K})$ describe a set of $K$ pilot-quantiles of $r_t$ in the parent node.
-These quantiles with levels $\tau=q_1,\dots,q_K$ are then used to calibrate the split\footnote{We use the tuning parameters $K=1$ and $\tau=\alpha$, i.e. the level of VaR we are analyzing, in this classification pre-step.}.
+To transform the minimizing problem in the splits into a classification task, the response variable $r_t$ is transformed in each split to obtain pseudo-outcomes $\rho_t=\sum_{m=1}^M 1\{r_t>\theta_{qm} \}$, where $1\{r_t>\theta_{qm} \}$ is 1 for all $t$ with $r_t>\theta_{qm}$ and zero otherwise and $\Theta=(\theta_{q1},\dots,\theta_{qM})$ describe a set of $M$ pilot-quantiles of $r_t$ in the parent node.
+These quantiles with levels $\tau=q_1,\dots,q_M$ are then used to calibrate the split.
 In \citet{Athey2019}, this is formally motivated by moment conditions and gradient approximations, but practically, $r_t$ is relabeled to a nominal scale depending on the largest quantile it does not exceed.
 In a final step, the optimal split on a variable component $p$ of $x_{t-1}$ and $j=1,\dots,J$ observations in the parent node is then based on minimizing the above-mentioned Gini impurity criterion for classification.
 For a separation into two possible leaf sets $v=l,r$, the Gini impurity for one leaf $v$ is $G_p^{v}=1-\sum_{k=1}^K p_{k,v}^2$, where $p_{k,v}=\sum_{j=1}^J 1\{\rho_j=k \textit{ and } \rho_j \in v\} / \vert v\vert$ is the proportion of $\rho_j$ in group $v$ with value $k=1,\dots,K$.
 The full loss is then an average weighted by leaf size, yielding